 - Take the chilled coconut milk out of the fridge and turn upside down.
 Pour out the coconut water from the top.

-- Transfer half of thick cream to a large bowl and beat with the sifted powdered sugar until light and fluffy, about 3-4 minutes.
+- Transfer half of thick cream to a large bowl and beat with the sifted powdered sugar, using an electric hand mixer, until light and fluffy, about 3-4 minutes.
 Place in the refrigerator to firm up while you make the donuts.

 - In a medium mixing bowl, stir together the sifted coconut flour, baking soda, baking powder, salt and cinnamon.
 Set aside.